 To learn about the various kinds of attachment, Mary Ainsworth, a psychologist, designed what is referred to as a strange situation.
 This experiment showed three basic forms of attachment.
 Today, many psychologists believe that our early attachment to our primary caregivers serves as a foundation for our adult relationships.
 Let us explore these attachments:

-In the experiment, the parent leaves the child and immediately the child is distressed and is really happy to see the parent come back.
-The child seeks the comfort of the parents when it is sad.
+In the experiment, the parent or primary caregiver leaves the child, and immediately the child is distressed and is really happy to see the parent come back.
+The child seeks the comfort of the parents when he/she is sad.
+The parents are the secure base, as proposed by John Bowlby, for the child to explore the world.

-This kind of attachment comes from parents who respond quickly, consistently and positively to the children’s needs.
+This kind of attachment comes from parents who respond quickly, consistently, and positively to the children’s physical and psychological needs.

 Insecure Avoidant Attachment